spatialos/gdk-for-unity/docs/content/intro-workflows-spatialos-entities.md

 ## The two workflows

-Most Unity game developers working with SpatialOS get started with the GameObject and MonoBehaviour workflow, and then optimize their game with the Unity ECS workflow.
+Most Unity game developers working with SpatialOS get started with the MonoBehaviour workflow, and then optimize their game with the Unity ECS workflow.

 By representing what would traditionally be GameObjects in your game as ECS entities, you can speed up your game.
 GameObjects have a lot of data associated with them so by only using an ECS entity to represent them you store the only the exact data you need without having the overhead of GameObjects.

 You can find out more about the benefits of using the ECS workflow in our blogpost: [What is ECS?](https://improbable.io/games/blog/unity-ecs-1)

-This GDK documentation covers  how to create a SpatialOS game with Unity whether you are using an ECS workflow or a GameObject-MonoBehaviour workflow and there are sections for each development approach.
+This GDK documentation covers  how to create a SpatialOS game with Unity whether you are using an ECS workflow or a MonoBehaviour workflow and there are sections for each development approach.
 The sections on _getting started_, _configuring your project_, and  _tools_ apply to both workflows.

 > Whichever workflow you use, it’s essential to know what SpatialOS entities are, how you create them, and their relationship with GameObjects and ECS entities.